Pnwcomputers/DeployWorkstation/README.md

 Get-Content .\DeployWorkstation.log | Select-String "ERROR|WARNING"

 # Verify WinGet package status
-winget list --source winget
+winget list--source winget
 ```

-The HTML report (`DeployWorkstation.html`) provides the same information in a readable format — open it in any browser after the run completes.
+The HTML report (`DeployWorkstation.html`) provides the same information in a readable format - open it in any browser after the run completes.

 ## 🛠️ Project Structure